 Visit our page on traffic ticket fines and penalties for more info.

 Will taking a motorcycle safety course help me with a VT traffic ticket I got while riding?

 Course completion won't knock off any points on your driving record, nor will it help get a traffic ticket dismissed.
 The state offers no such program for reducing the penalties of a traffic violation.
 However, touching up on your riding skills with a Vermont Rider Education Program (VREP) could prevent a future ticket and also get you a discount on your motorcycle insurance rate.

 Can I take a defensive driving course to reduce the number of VT driver's license points on my driving record?

 Traffic ticket fines vary by offense.
-Consult our page on Vermont traffic ticket fines and penalties for a breakdown of fees.
-The total amount should be listed on your actual traffic citation If you’ve misplaced your traffic ticket, visit our page on tracking down lost traffic tickets.
+Please visit our page on Vermont traffic ticket fines and penalties for a breakdown of fees if the amount is not listed on your traffic citation.

 Vermont doesn't offer a statewide online ticket search option, so your best bet is to contact the police department in the city you were ticketed.
 Check out our page on tracking down a lost traffic ticket for full details.
 Also keep in mind that regardless of whether you lost your traffic citation, you must notify the VT Judicial Bureau on how you wish to plead.

 When is it a good idea to hire a Vermont traffic ticket attorney?

 If you decide to fight your Vermont traffic ticket, consider consulting a traffic ticket lawyer.
 A traffic ticket attorney is a great resource for helping you navigate the court system, especially when a conviction results in more serious consequences.